ivoyager/ivoyager-changelogs/README.md

 See other recent changes in v0.0.8.md & v0.0.7.md.

 ## Added
-* New IOManager manages a separate thread for I/O including resource loading and cache writing.
-Use IOManager.callback(object, io_method, finish_method, array) to get a callback on the I/O thread (for I/O or "I/O-adjacent" tasks such as resource loading and building parts of scene trees) and a subsequent callback on the Main thread (e.g., to attach results of previous work to the Scene Tree).
-If you set Global.enable_threads = false, everything still works but all on the Main thread.
+* New IOManager manages a separate thread for I/O including resource loading and other file reading/writing.
+All functions work on the Main thread if external project sets Global.enable_threads = false.
+Unfortunately, we won't be able to use threads for the Web Planetarium until Godot 4.0.
+(Note: progress bar does not progress in most cases if enable_threads = false.
+I removed it in the Web Planetarium.)
 * Many new "something_requested" signals in Global.
 These can be used in lieu of direct calls to most functions in StateManager and SaveManager (and others).

 ## Changes
-* We now have a dedicated I/O thread that does all resource loading and other I/O-adjacent tasks, such as building much of the solar system before attachment to the scene tree.
-Our solar system build was already fast but it's now blazingly fast!
-Unfortunately, we won't be able to use threads for the Web Planetarium until Godot 4.0.
 * Universe is now replaceable in ProjectBuilder.
 * Better feedback from save/load system for checking game-state consistency.
 * "Program nodes" are now children of Universe rather than Global.
 All nodes with persist data are now under Universe, which helps with recent save/load changes.